-How does sudden period restoration impact on recovery, and how can it be rationalised?
+How does sudden period restoration impact recovery, and how can it be rationalised?

-According to my Clue app, prior to March, the last time I had my period was September 2018.
-At first I was concerned I was pregnant, then I was concerned it was a growth in the tumor, and my final conclusion was stress.
+According to my Clue app, prior to March, the last time I had my period was September twenty-eighteen.
+At first, I was concerned I was pregnant, then I was concerned it was cancer, and my final conclusion was stress.
 I brushed it off and carried on with my life without giving it a second thought.
 Life itself was chaotic, I’m not denying that, but I just didn’t care enough about myself to change that.

 The stress grew and grew until something clicked in me and I bought my first scale in over six years.
 The rest, as they say, is history.

-On the first of March 2019, I experienced period restoration after six months of it being absent.
+On the first of March twenty-nineteen, I experienced period restoration after six months of it being absent.
 To say that I felt panic and overwhelming guilt would be an understatement at best.

 I’d lived without giving my period much thought, too busy with recovery and crying myself to sleep at night.
-That is until I awoke to severe cramps and spotting early one Tuesday morning.
+That is until I awoke to severe cramps and spotting early on Tuesday morning.

 Regaining my period was meant to be a good sign.
 My body was healing and non-essentials (like my menstrual cycle) were back on the table as far as my hypothalamus was concerned.